peilun-he/PDSim/README.md

 trajectories alongside their 95% confidence intervals.
 The coverage rate, indicating the proportion of trajectories where over 95% of points fall within the confidence interval, is then computed.
-We expect the coverage rate is above 95%, but it is affected by the measurement noise $\sigma_1$.
+We expect the coverage rate to be above 95%, but it is affected by the measurement noise $\sigma_1$.
 For a large value of $\sigma_1$, the coverage rate could be lower than 95%.

 Users receive detailed feedback under the 'Results' tab panel.
 Moreover,